afeins19/obsdian/Careers/Interview Prep/Tell me about yourself.md

+**The first 15-20 minutes of your interview are the most important.
+This time must be filled with intensive and detailed information about yourself**

 This is the most important part of the interview.
 - Up to 4 minutes long
 - Practice this in its entirety out loud
 - Enunciate well and speak clearly
 - If time permits, list your achievements
 #  Introduction

 ### List your areas of expertise